ZhuangLab/storm-analysis/doc/source/install.rst

 Wheels for 64 bit Windows are `here <https://github.com/ZhuangLab/storm-analysis/releases>`_.
 Despite their names, these will not work with 32 bit Python as the C libraries are 64bit.

-Wheels for the latest version and 64 bit Windows are also available on `appveyor <https://ci.appveyor.com/project/HazenBabcock/storm-analysis>`_.
-Under "Job Name", click on the job with the appropriate PYVERSION, then click on "ARTIFACTS".

 `Christoph Gohlke <http://www.lfd.uci.edu/~gohlke/pythonlibs/>`_ is one source for Windows wheels for this project's Python dependencies.